szepeviktor/wordpress-website-lifecycle/README.md

   because the whole WordPress installation is **managed with Composer**
 - Plugin and theme update and WordPress management-related admin pages are removed (updated with Composer, administered with WP-CLI)
-- WP-Cron is ran by a linux cron job (the default pseudo cron/web callback is disabled)
+- WP-Cron is ran by a Linux cron job (the default pseudo cron/web callback is disabled)
 - Only things necessary for generating custom admin pages and generating HTML go into the **theme**
 - Business logic (e.g. processing input from visitors) goes into **plugins**